UK - Athens

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled British Airways flight to Athens.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Athens.
 On arrival we transfer to the Hotel Divani Palace (5T), where we stay for four nights.
 Dinner is included this evening.

 Our exploration of Greece’s capital city begins with a tour of its many highlights, including the National Library of Greece, Presidential Palace and the Tomb of the Unknown Soldier - a monument that is guarded around the clock by the Evzones Presidential Guard, easily recognisable by their distinctive uniform.
 The Panathenaic Stadium, site of the very first Olympic Games, will follow before concluding at the ancient Acropolis - the striking citadel that overlooks the city from on high.
-After a visit to the museum here, the afternoon is free to make your own discoveries of this ancient city, before dinner this evening at the hotel.
+After a visit to the museum here, the afternoon is free to make your own discoveries of this ancient city.

 Separating the Greek mainland from the Peloponnese, the narrow Corinth Canal connects the Aegean and Ionian seas - for those vessels small enough to pass its narrow length.
 We cross by road to explore the Argolis region, stopping in the city of Mycenae once one of the major centres of Greek civilisation and the home of Homer’s House of Atreus.
 We will see the city’s Lion Gate entrance, its walls of Cyclopean stonework and royal tombs.
 We continue to Nafplio, a pretty port town of narrow streets and Venetian houses, watched over by the early 18th century Venetian fortress of Palamidi.
 Our last stop today will be the ancient Greek city of Epidaurus, famed for its theatre of spectacular acoustics.
 We return to our hotel for an included dinner.